Enter before 15 October!

 Programme de résidence

-Bring your project to life in an unique ecosystem!
+Bring your projet to life in a unique ecosystem!

-After four editions organised in the form of a call for projects, the BlueArk Challenge is getting a makeover!
+After four editions organised as a call for projects, the BlueArk Challenge is getting a makeover!
 It is becoming a residency programme for SMEs, start-ups and/or water specialists.
 In 2024 and 2025, the BlueArk Challenge will focus on the multi-use of water.

-As a company or specialist, you can apply now for this programme, which will enable you to set up, for three months, in the municipality of Val de Bagnes (Valais/Switzerland), and to benefit from the facilities and data related to the region’s water.
-This will allow you to test your innovations in the field, in real conditions.
-A financial package of up to CHF 50,000 will be awarded to you to support your installation and development work.
+As a company or specialist, you can now apply for this programme, which will allow you to set up for three months in the municipality of Val de Bagnes (Valais/Switzerland) and benefit from the region’s water-related facilities and data.
+This will enable you to test your innovations in the field, under real conditions.
+A financial package of up to CHF 50,000 will be awarded to support your installation and development work.

 why?